 The main reason you cry when you meditate is because of underlying emotions and feelings you usually do not permit yourself to face.

 While you’re forcing yourself to suppress your emotions you’re putting an awful lot of stress on your muscles, particularly muscles in your neck, shoulders, face, and, yes, in your eyes.
 You tense up in order to prevent yourself from letting those tears drop.
-And the tension you build can last a very long time.
+And that tension can last a very long time.
 There is also a tremendous psychological strain that comes from suppressing emotions.
 Simply stated: it is not good to hold back your emotions.
 It is much healthier to let them out in the right ways.
 And one of the best ways to let your emotions out is by meditating.

 You started this bizarre habit of hiding your emotions in childhood.
-But it only gets worse in adulthood.
+But it only got worse in adulthood.

 As a kid it might not be the most popular thing to show emotions, but you’ll get away with it because you’re a kid.
 Reaching adulthood you’re expected to be unaffected and unemotional (even though none of us truly are).

-But for the most part, as an adult you exist as an emotional vortex contained in an isolation chamber, walls all around your emotions desperately trying to prevent them from breaking free.
+As adults, the majority of us exist as an emotional vortex contained in an isolation chamber, walls all around our emotions desperately trying to prevent them from breaking free.